SWatsonUoM/tutorial-exercises/paper.md

-Learning to use Git
+Learning to use Git with simulations

-S Watson 18/05/23
+S A Watson and E C Watson 18/05/23

 Introduction